Winter & Spring Welcomes

 Learn more about your next steps for at WOU by scrolling below.

-New Student Checklist
+New Student CheckList

-Before you begin your classes for Spring Term, there are a few things you need to do.
+Before you begin your classes for Winter or Spring Term, there are a few things you need to do.
 Use the checklist below to make sure you’re ready for beginning of your time at WOU!

-2. Financial Aid
+6. Accept Your Financial Aid

-• If you have already submitted your FAFSA® or ORSAA, be sure to log into your WOU Portal, then click on the WolfWeb icon then Financial Aid Menu and Financial Aid Dashboard to access your Financial Aid Award.
-If you haven’t had a chance to set up your portal yet, you can learn how to do so here.
+• If you haven’t had a chance to set up your portal yet, you can learn how to do so here.

 • Learn more about Financial Aid, including how to set up an appointment on the Financial Aid website.